-Here’s a little more about me…that may explain my need for ADVENTURE and FREEDOM
+Here’s a little more about me…that may explain my passion for ADVENTURE and FREEDOM

 Ciao!
-I am Francesca Dal Bello and yes, as the name suggests, I am Italian; though I generally feel more broadly European or simply a person of this World, because I’ve lived most of my life outside of my home country.
+I am Francesca Dal Bello and yes, as the name suggests, I am Italian.
+Although I generally feel more broadly European or a person of this World, because I’ve lived most of my life outside of my home country.

 THE ACADEMIC INFO..